ITU-GammaTeam/GammaSwarm-Demo/README.md

   **:three:** ```{MISSIONMODES.loiter : LoiterParams(loiter_time = 3)},```

-- Ardından son olarak landing yapılmalıdır. ```MISSIONMODES.landing : LandingParams(threshold = 0.07)},```
+- Then, finally, landing should be done. ```MISSIONMODES.landing : LandingParams(threshold = 0.07)},```

-- Görevin bittiğinin sistem tarafından anlaşılması için şu görev de eklenmelidir. ```{MISSIONMODES.completed : True}```
+- The following task should also be added so that the system understands that the task is completed. ```{MISSIONMODES.completed : True}```

-Bütün görevlerdeki threshold değerlerinin konuya hakim değilseniz değiştirilmesi tavsiye edilmez.
-Hepsi deneysel testlerden sonrası uygun bir değere sabitlenmiştir.
-Büyük oranda bir hata ile karşılaşmayacaksınızdır.
+**:warning:** It is not recommended to change the threshold values in all tasks unless you are familiar with the subject.
+All of them were fixed to a suitable value after experimental tests.
+Most of the time you will not encounter any errors.

 ## Developing